jaydenmilne/jaydenmilne.github.io/_posts/2018-10-27-ui-hall-of-shame.md

 ---
 layout: post
-title:  "UI Hall of Shame: MathXL.com (MyMathLab/Pearson)"
+title:  "UI Hall of Shame: MyMathLab"
 date:   2018-10-17 17:46
 categories: bad-ui
 ---
-Just wanted to gripe about the amazingly poor UI this online learning system has.
+Just wanted to gripe about the amazingly poor UI MyMathLab, (aka MathXL, a Pearson product) an online learning system, has.

 So, you want to insert a matrix into the answer field.